raphael-kliyanage/pa-2024-5si1/README.md

 - `ansible`: scripts to automate the deployment of the vulnerable environnement
 - `blue_team`: tools and scripts used to defend the environnement
 - `red_team`: tools and scripts used to attack the environnement

+# Infrastructure
+Different scripts have been written in either **powershell**, **bash** or **python** to create a vulnerable, yet pretty realistic CTF lab.
+The infrastructure is composed of:
+- `Active Directory`: 2 domain controllers
+- `PKI`: Two tier PKI with **ADCS**
+- `DBMS`: Hosting client's information and credentials for the website
+- `Wordpress`: Hosting a website where people can login and access their personal interface
+- `Windows 10 clients`: to simulate employees
+- `SSH identity files`: generated in a weak way for **GNU/Linux** and **Windows**
+- `Wazuh`: for EDR and SIEM purpose

+# Red Team
+This directory stores the tools used and list all the steps done throughout the attack.
+More information on the `README.md`.
+Here's an overview of the tools:
+- `fermat.py`: the SSH keys are vulnerable to fermat's little algorithm.
+From the public key, we can generate the private key and log with **SSH** to machines.
+- `private.py`: generate a public key with `fermat.py`'s outputs.
+- `web_shell_22_tcp.php`: a base64 encoded php webshell (pentest monkey)
+- `xor_payload`: encrypts with a XOR the meterpreter payload
+- `payload`: add further AV and EDR evasion techniques, with **Process Injections**, **Process sleeps**, **DirectSyscall**, **Random functions**...

+# Blue Team
+Stores all the tools used to remediate the infrastructures configuration.